More and more people are removing grains, processed sugar, and dairy from their diets for a variety of reasons.

 What’s your secret to the perfect gluten-free cookie?
 Give us all your tips, tricks, and ideas for healthier alternatives to the last course in the comments below!

 And be sure to check often for new gluten free recipes.
+You’ll really like these other gluten-free cookies:

 Don’t forget to Pin It!